mschemmel/finder/README.md

 | `-o` (`--output`) | path to output folder ||
 | `-m` (`--mismatch`) | number of mismatches allowed | 0 |

 If the output path (-o) is not specified, the current working directory is used.
-All other arguments are required.
 ## Test

 The 'data' folder contains several files with arbitrarily generated nucleotide sequences (non-degenerated & degenerated) for testing purposes.
 Try them out using: